photoprism/photoprism-docs/docs/getting-started/config-options.md

 | PHOTOPRISM_UMASK         | 0002    | [file-creation mode](https://linuxize.com/post/umask-command-in-linux/) (default: u=rwx,g=rwx,o=rx)                                                                                          |
 | PHOTOPRISM_INIT          |         | run/install on first startup (options: update https gpu tensorflow davfs clitools clean)                                                                                                     |
 | PHOTOPRISM_DISABLE_CHOWN | false   | disable updating storage permissions via chmod and chown on startup                                                                                                                          |

+[^1]: If you are using [Docker Compose](docker-compose.md), you can open a terminal, run `docker compose stop`, and then run `docker compose up -d` to restart all services.
+[^2]: Enabling public mode is not recommended for instances installed on a server outside your home network, as this allows others to access your pictures without authentication.